XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-id | [id](#transaction-id) | A hash of a transaction used to identify the transaction, represented in hexadecimal. options | object | *Optional* Options to limit the ledger versions to search.
+id | [id](#transaction-id) | A hash of a transaction used to identify the transaction, represented in hexadecimal. options | object | *Optional* Options to limit the ledger versions to search and/or to include raw transaction data.
+*options.* includeRawTransaction | object | *Optional* Include raw transaction data.
+For advanced users; exercise caution when interpreting this data.
 *options.* maxLedgerVersion | integer | *Optional* The highest ledger version to search *options.* maxLedgerVersion | string | *Optional* The highest ledger version to search *options.* minLedgerVersion | integer | *Optional* The lowest ledger version to search.